 Address: 3 Chome-33-19 Kaigan, Minato City, Tokyo 108-0022, Japan

-One of the nicest places to enjoy the sparkling city lights of Tokyo is on the other side of the Rainbow Bridge.
-This double-decker suspension bridge connects Tokyo proper to some islands in Tokyo Bay and becomes very beautiful at night when it’s colorfully illuminated.
+One of the nicest places to enjoy Tokyo’s sparkling city lights is on the other side of the Rainbow Bridge.
+This double-decker suspension bridge connects Tokyo proper to some islands in Tokyo Bay and becomes beautiful when it’s colorfully illuminated at night.

-The wires of the bridge are lined with lamps that shine red, green, and white on them, while the base towers are lit in shades of blue.
+The bridge’s wires are lined with red, green, and white lamps, while the base towers are lit in shades of blue.
 They are completely powered by solar energy that is captured during the day.
-It adds some wonderful color to the already-sparkling city in the background.
+It adds some wonderful color to the already sprawling city in the background.

 Many tourists like to cross the bridge on foot, as you can also get some great daytime views on its walkways.
-From the north side, you get a panoramic view of the Tokyo Bay waterfront, and the Tokyo Tower is visible.
-The south side has views all the way to Mount Fuji.
+You get a panoramic view of the Tokyo Bay waterfront from the north side, and the Tokyo Tower is visible.
+The south side has views of Mount Fuji.

 The walkways are only open until the early evening, so plan your visit properly.
-The best place to view the Rainbow Bridge is from Odaiba Seaside Park, which offers a Brooklyn Bridge Park-type view of it.
+The best place to view the Rainbow Bridge is from Odaiba Seaside Park, which offers a Brooklyn Bridge Park-type view.